ritza-co/BentoML/README.md

 The container image produced will have all the required dependencies installed.
-Besides the model inference API, the containerized BentoML model server also comes with instrumentations, metrics, health check endpoint, prediction logging, tracing, which makes it easy for your DevOps team to integrate with and deploy in production.
+Besides the model inference API, the containerized BentoML model server also comes with instrumentations, metrics, health check endpoint, prediction logging, and tracing.
+This makes it easy for your DevOps team to integrate with the server and deploy in production.

-If you are at a small team without DevOps support, BentoML also provides an [one-click deployment option](https://github.com/bentoml/BentoML#deployment-options), which deploys the model server API to cloud platforms with minimum setup.
+If you are at a small team without DevOps support, BentoML also provides a [one-click deployment option](https://github.com/bentoml/BentoML#deployment-options), which deploys the model server API to cloud platforms with minimum setup.